 type of fan worn during the Edo period Asano-ha deisign design

-There are two-sided "Nami Chidori" pattern and two types of hemp leaves, "Mari (Ball) Light Red" and "Kumo (Cloud) Usuka (Light Lint color)".
+Double-sided "Nami Chidori" pattern,Asano-ha deisignare two kinds of "Mari (Ball) Light Red" and "Kumo (Cloud) Usuka (Light Lily)".

-The "Nami Chidori" depicted with waves and water means "overcoming stormy seas together" and is considered to be an auspicious design for marital bliss and family safety.
+The "Nami Chidori" (waves and water together) is a symbol of the world between waves, meaning "to overcome the stormy sea together" and is considered to be an auspicious design for marital bliss and family safety.

 Asano-ha deisignWhat is a pattern?

-「Asano-ha deisignThe "hemp leaf" pattern has the meaning of repelling evil spirits and has been widely used as a pattern for maternity clothes since ancient times.
+「Asano-ha deisignThe pattern has a meaning of repelling evil spirits and has been widely used as a pattern for maternity clothes since ancient times.

 Edo period (1603-1867)folding fan Asano-ha deisignLight red ball

-Temari is not only a girl's plaything, but also a symbol of parents' wishes for their children's happiness, such as "for the child to grow up in a round and round way" and "for everything to settle down in a round and round way.
+Temari is not only a girl's plaything, but also a symbol of parents' wishes for their children's happiness, such as "for children to grow up in a round and round way" and "for everything to settle down in a round and round way.

 It is also customary to give a Temari-patterned kimono as a good-luck charm to the bride-to-be, in the hope that she will be able to build a happy family.

-The Temari pattern is also meant to ward off evil spirits throughout a woman's life, from a small child to an adult.
+The Temari pattern is also meant to ward off evil spirits throughout a woman's life, from when she is a small child to when she is an adult.

 Edo periodfolding fan Asano-ha deisignClouds, Usuka (Hakka) color

-Clouds have great power to cause rain and snow and to influence the weather by their movement.
+Clouds have great power to cause rain and snow and to influence the weather through their movement.

 People in ancient times believed that gods and spirits resided in these mysterious clouds.
 In ancient China, it was believed that everything was formed from clouds.